Doctor of Nursing Practice

 Doctor of Nursing Practice Program

-- The Doctor of Nursing Practice (DNP) degree is designed to prepare nurses for the highest level of clinical practice in the profession of nursing.
-Two specialty tracks are available: Family Nurse Practitioner and Health Systems Leadership.
+- The Doctor of Nursing Practice (DNP) degree is designed to prepare nurses for the highest level of clinical practice in the profession of nursing as a Family Nurse Practitioner.
 The program includes a total of 90 credit hours of post baccalaureate study and is designed in accordance with the American Association of Colleges of Nursing (AACN) Essentials of Doctoral Education for Advanced Practice Nursing (2006).

 - Following transcript review, applicants with a MSN may be eligible to transfer in up to 42 credit hours.